1920 Nebi Musa riots: 4–7 April 1920, Old City

-The army imposed night curfew on Sunday night and arrested several dozen rioters, but on Monday morning they were allowed to attend morning prayers and were then released.
+The British imposed a nighttime curfew on Sunday night and arrested several dozen Arab rioters, but on Monday morning they were allowed to attend morning prayers and were then released.
 Arabs continued to attack Jews and break into their homes, especially in Arab-majority mixed buildings.

-On Monday, as disturbances grew worse, the Old City was sealed off by the army and no one was allowed to exit the area.
+On Monday, as disturbances grew worse, the Old City was sealed off by British authorities and no one was allowed to exit the area.
 Martial law was declared, but looting, burglary, rape, and murder continued.
 Several homes were set on fire, and tombstones were shattered.
-British soldiers found that the majority of illicit weapons were concealed on the bodies of Arab women.
-On Monday evening, the soldiers were evacuated from the Old City, a step described in the Palin Report as "an error of judgment".
-Even with martial law, it took the British authorities another 4 days to restore order.
+British forces found that the majority of illicit weapons were concealed on the bodies of Arab women.
+On Monday evening, all forces were evacuated from the Old City, a step described in the Palin Report as "an error of judgment".
+Even with martial law, it took British authorities another four days to restore order.

-The Old City's Jewish community had no training or weapons, and Jabotinsky's men had found themselves outside the walled Old City, and shut out by British soldiers.
+The Old City's Jewish community had no training or weapons, and Jabotinsky's men had found themselves outside the walled Old City and were unable to enter it before the British sealed the area off.
 Two volunteers were able to enter the Jewish Quarter disguised as medical personnel to organize self-defense – using rocks and boiling water.
 Five Jews and four Arabs died in the riots.
 Two-hundred and sixteen Jews were injured, 18 critically, and 23 Arabs, one critically.
 About 300 Jews were evacuated from the Old City.